msgpo/BetterFirefox/README.md

 * Generally fast web page downloads (compared to other Browsers)
 * Private browsing allows user to surf the internet without recording history or cookies (partial)
 * Security, several mechanism are added (but still not as good as it could be)
-* It's a developer friendly platform around the Browser, Extensions and eMail-program
+* It's a developer friendly platform ( Jetpack/SDK extensions) around the Browser, Extensions and eMail-program
 * Integrated 'Reader Mode' for .pdf files
 * Password management and the ability to sync (you also can set-up your own sync sever)
 * Mostly all standards are supported, such as JavaScript, HTML (HTML5), MathML, PNG, SVG, XHTML, and XML,...
+* Supports XP

 ## Contributions